Tree of virtues and tree of vices

 these diagrams qualify as among the earliest explicit tree-diagrams in history, emerging in the High Middle Ages.

 At first appearing as illustrations in certain theological tracts, the concept becomes more popular in the Late Middle Ages and is also seen in courtly manuscripts such as the psalter of Robert de Lisle (c.
 1310-1340).

-The nodes of the tree-diagrams are the Cardinal Virtues and the Cardinal Vices, respectively, each with a number of secondary virtues or secondary vices shown as leaves of the respective nodes.
+The nodes of the tree-diagrams are the Cardinal Virtues and the Cardinal Vices, respectively, often culminating with the Theological Virtues and Vices, each with a number of secondary virtues or secondary vices shown as leaves of the respective nodes.

 While on a tree of virtues, the leaves point upward toward heaven, on a tree of vices the leaves point downward toward hell.

 At the root of the trees, the virtues of humilitas "humility" and the vice of superbia "pride" is shown as the origin of all other virtues and vices, respectively.